josh-works/josh-works.github.io/_posts/2019-05-09-turing_prework_01_intro.md

 [^thank-you]: Thank you!
 I made a very earnest request, you clicked the footnote, and now you're reading it. _OR_ you're reading this footnote because you read one of the _later_ footnotes, and noticed this one near it. _That counts too!_

 There's many objections or questions that you could raise, right now, as you are reading these words.
-Possibly on your phone[^i-would-never], but I'd ask that you give it a shot.[^did-you-read-the-footnote] Read the rest of this article (or at least skim it!) _and_ get the first ruby exercise completed (`/data-types/strings.rb`), which is the topic of Chapter 2, and _very much possible and I bet you'll feel proud of yourself in the next ten minutes of fiddling at your terminal._[^now-you-know]
+You're possibly on your phone[^i-would-never], but I'd ask that you give it a shot, next time you're sitting at your laptop.[^did-you-read-the-footnote] Read the rest of this article (or at least skim it!) _and_ get the first ruby exercise completed (`/data-types/strings.rb`), which is the topic of Chapter 2, and _I bet you'll feel proud of yourself in the next ten minutes of fiddling at your terminal._[^now-you-know]

 [^i-would-never]: We must all admit that we all are on our phones in the bathrooms.
 Somewhere between "50% of the time" and "100%".
 No shame.
 High-quality reading time, sometimes!
 [^did-you-read-the-footnote]: Did you read that previous footnote?
 I sometimes annotate my writing with footnotes.
 They're not always worth reading, but it's worth recognizing them.